Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Price: ~$100 | Works with: Alexa, Google Home, Apple HomeKit

-The Sensi Touch 2 earns its place for one reason: easiest installation of any smart thermostat tested.
-If you’re not technically confident, this is your pick.
-Flexible scheduling, geofencing (adjusts when you leave home), and full multi-platform compatibility at a mid-range price.
+The Sensi Touch 2 truly earns its spot for one big reason: it has the easiest installation of any smart thermostat I’ve tested.
+If you’re not super technically confident, this should absolutely be your pick.
+It offers flexible scheduling, geofencing (so it adjusts when you leave home), and full multi-platform compatibility, all at a mid-range price.

 Installation Guide: What to Expect

-Smart thermostat installation follows the same basic steps regardless of brand:
+Smart thermostat installation follows the same basic steps, no matter the brand:

-- Turn off HVAC at the breaker — critical safety step
+- Turn off HVAC at the breaker — this is a critical safety step, so don’t skip it!

-- Remove old thermostat and photograph the wiring — the manufacturer app will use this to guide wiring
+- Remove your old thermostat and photograph the wiring — the manufacturer’s app will use this photo to guide you through the new wiring.

-- Mount new base plate and connect wires — using the wire labels from your photo
+- Mount the new base plate and connect the wires — you’ll use those wire labels from your photo here.

-- Attach thermostat unit, restore power, run setup app
+- Attach the thermostat unit, restore power, then run the setup app

-Common issue: if your existing thermostat has no C-wire, check whether your HVAC control board has an unused C terminal.
-If not, Nest’s Power Connector or Ecobee’s included adapter typically resolves this.
+Here’s a common issue: if your existing thermostat doesn’t have a C-wire, first check if your HVAC control board has an unused C terminal.
+If it doesn’t, Nest’s Power Connector or Ecobee’s included adapter usually takes care of this problem for you.

 Smart Thermostat Savings Calculator

-Energy Star rebates are available in many states — check energystar.gov/rebate-finder for programs in your area that can reduce the purchase price by $25-100.
+It’s also worth checking for Energy Star rebates; they’re available in many states!
+Head over to energystar.gov/rebate-finder to see if there are programs in your area that can reduce the purchase price by $25-100.

 Smart Thermostat vs Programmable Thermostat